Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 Some define the Gothic as a portrayal of people who are uncertain about the boundaries of self, without a clear border between interior and exterior.
 Evil forces may seem to be only a projection of human fears and guilt, humans can seem to be an integral part of a haunted house (or other strange space) and it's sometimes difficult to say what is real and what is not.
 To include this aspect of the Gothic in your mystery:

--   Create a monster that represents a great fear, guilt, or shame of one or more of the hunters.
+-   Create a monster that represents a great fear, guilt, or shame of one or more of [[the hunters]].

 -   Make the question "Is the monster real or imagined" the central problem of the adventure.